 Ototoxic medications, such as certain antibiotics, anticonvulsants, NSAIDs, cancer medications, diuretics, and quinine-based medications, can cause tinnitus as well.
 This type of medication has a toxic effect on the ear that can cause temporary or permanent tinnitus.
 If you notice tinnitus symptoms after taking a new medication, it’s important to tell the prescribing physician and try to find an alternative medication that isn’t ototoxic.

 Besides the most common sources of tinnitus, there are a wide array of other causes.
 Ear bone changes, which tend to be hereditary, are caused by abnormal bone growth.
 Ménière’s disease is a disorder of the inner ear that commonly results in tinnitus and has treatable symptoms but no known cure.
-Other health conditions, such as issues involving the heart or ear bones, head or neck trauma, stress, allergies, TMJ disorders, or tumors, can cause tinnitus as well.
-Sometimes the cause for tinnitus isn’t obvious, so it’s important to get consultation from a professional.
+Other health conditions, such as issues involving the heart or ear bones, head or neck trauma, stress, allergies, TMJ disorders, or tumours, can cause tinnitus as well.
+Sometimes the cause for tinnitus isn’t obvious, so it’s important to get a consultation from a professional.

 Related Effects and Treatments for Tinnitus

 Aside from the direct symptoms, tinnitus can significantly affect several aspects of a patient’s life.
 Lack of sleep and concentration can cause stress, exhaustion, problems with memory, and an increase in anxiety and irritability.
 Without proper treatment, these side-effects go unchecked and can severely impact the quality of life.
 Preventive measures such as hearing protection and a healthy lifestyle are useful at warding off tinnitus, but there are ways of managing the symptoms as well.
-Sound therapy, cognitive behavioral therapy, and tinnitus retraining therapy are all ways to manage the symptoms of tinnitus.
+Sound therapy, cognitive behavioural therapy, and tinnitus retraining therapy are all ways to manage the symptoms of tinnitus.
 By treating the symptoms, you can lessen the impact that tinnitus has on your daily life.